adriannecastro/adriannecastro/README.md

 # <h3>Hello, world! 🖖🏻</h3>

-<h5>My name is Adrianne, I am a student of Software Engineering and passionate about technology and design.</h5>
+<h5>My name is Adrianne, I am a Software Engineering student and passionate about technology and design.</h5>

 - 👉🏻 I’m currently learning the whole **JavaScript** ecosystem and **UI/UX design**